Brxnni/ChromeFlagEmojis/README.md

 # ChromeFlagEmojis

 Chrome Extension that replaces Unicode Regional Indicators with images of actual flags.
+(Note: Which Flags are included has nothing to do with any personal political opinions and is defined only by what the Unicode consortium recommends for [General Interchange](https://unicode.org/emoji/charts/emoji-zwj-sequences.html))

 ## Preview